vdmerweandre/DEAT/README.md

-# Double Entry Accounting and Treasury System (DEAT)
+# DEAT - Double Entry Accounting and Treasury System

-Simple proof of concept application to illustrate the usage of 2 different workflow technologies in [MassTransit with a saga state machine](https://masstransit.io/documentation/configuration/sagas/overview) and [Temporal](https://temporal.io/) in combination with a double entry accounting and treasury system.
+Simple proof of concept application to illustrate the usage of 2 different workflow technologies in [MassTransit with a saga state machine](https://masstransit.io/documentation/configuration/sagas/overview) and [Temporal](https://temporal.io/) in combination with a Double Entry Accounting and Treasury system.

 ## Overview
 ### Double Entry accounting